mckinsey/vizro/vizro-ai/docs/pages/tutorials/quickstart-dashboard.md

 # Dashboard generation

+!!! warning "Alpha Feature"
+    This feature is currently in **Alpha**.
+It is stable but not officially released yet.
+We welcome feedback, but please be aware that it may still undergo minor adjustments.

 In the previous tutorial, we explained how to use Vizro-AI to generate individual charts from text.
 Vizro-AI also supports text-to-dashboard functionality, enabling you to generate a complete [Vizro](https://vizro.readthedocs.io/en/stable/) dashboard containing multiple charts and pages.

 You may also want to review the [Vizro dashboard tutorial](https://vizro.readthedocs.io/en/stable/pages/tutorials/first-dashboard/), which creates a dashboard from scratch rather than by generation with Vizro-AI.